How Perforated Metals Are Used in Acoustics

 1. As a Facing for Something Else

-In this application, the perforated metal is used as a protective or decorative covering for some special acoustical material; that material may be designed either to absorb sound or to reflect or scatter sound in a special way.
-So, the purpose of the perforated metal in such applications is to be so "transparent" that the sound waves pass right through it, without being diminished or reflected, to encounter the acoustical treatment that lies behind.
+In this application, the perforated metal is used as a protective or decorative covering for some special acoustical material; that material may be designed either to absorb sound or to reflect or scatter sound specially.
+So, the purpose of the perforated metal in such applications is to be so "transparent" that the sound waves pass right through it without being diminished or reflected to encounter the acoustical treatment that lies behind it.

 The chart shows typical sound-absorbing efficiencies for glass fiber materials at different frequencies.
 Notice that only one inch of glass fiber is quite effective in absorbing sound at high frequencies (about 2,000 Hz and higher) but very inefficient at absorbing low frequencies.
 On the other hand, six inches of glass fiber is very efficient at absorbing all frequencies (about 99 percent of the incident noise energy is absorbed).
 The design problem here is that the absorbing material takes up space and is expensive.